To be the Centre of Excellence for individuals with Down syndrome, their families and the community.

 |Co-opt Member:||Ms. Lia Marahusin|

-A team of twenty five full time dedicated professionals and support staff work cohesively together and are dedicated in providing the best services to our clients with Down syndrome and their families.
+A team of twenty eight full time dedicated professionals and support staff work cohesively together and are dedicated in providing the best services to our clients with Down syndrome and their families.
 Kindly refer to our organisation chart for details.